 3. Be Consistent

 Every employee on your team must be treated the same.
 If management is to reward a specific behavior or accomplishment, then it is rewarded for each and every employee.
-Likewise, if being late to work more than three times each week is a violation of company policy, then every employee in violation should receive warning or counseling for this behavior.
+Likewise, if being late to work more than three times each week is a violation of company policy, then every employee in violation should receive a warning or counseling for this behavior.
 Your discipline policy will not be effective if you’ve allowed one particular employee to be late every day for the past six months without consequence, but you discipline another employee the first time they violate the policy.
 Inconsistent management can create even bigger problems in your workplace.

 4. Lead by Example

 Whether it is your behavior, as the owner of the business, or that of your managers, your employees are always watching.
 Often, all it takes is for everyone at the top to live by the company’s policies, and then all others follow without even a word being said.
 For example, if your style is to talk like a sailor and curse freely, then it would be wrong to expect employees to adhere to a strict no profanity in the workplace policy.
-But if management keeps their language clean, respectful and professional, it can easily set the workplace up to follow a no profanity in the workplace policy.
+But if management keeps their language clean, respectful, and professional, it can easily set the workplace up to follow a no profanity in the workplace policy.

-5. Curb the Cookie Cutter Approach
+5. Curb the Cookie-Cutter Approach

 When considering methods for coaching and counseling employees who have gotten off track, remember all employees are unique and a one-size-fits-all method will fail.
 The actions taken in coaching/counseling sessions should be tailored to the behavior requiring disciplinary action with the main goal of getting to the root of the problem.
 Next steps should be clearly defined with goals set along the way.
 This will help gauge whether or not improvement is being made.